oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 Click *`Edit`*.

-- Keep the General section unchanged and update the Credential Properties as followed:
+- Keep the General Properties section unchanged and update the Credential Properties as followed:

     - Username: *`oracle`*.
     - Delete any content from SSH Public Key Textbox.
     - Delete any content from Run as Textbox (no delegated sudo privilege needed).
         ![DMS](./images/dms-028.png "Add the formats entries types")
     - Under SSH Private Key, upload the key by clicking **Choose File**.
-On the file browser, navigate to **+Other Locations >> tmp** and select the file *`rsa_priv`*.
+On the file browser, navigate to **Other Locations >> tmp** and select the file *`rsa_priv`*.

 - Click **Test and Save**.
         ![DMS](./images/dms-028.png "Add the formats entries types")

 **Step 4(b).** If you are NOT using the remote desktop embedded:

-- Make sure you can R/W files to your DBSecLab VM from the OEM Console by selecting the menu **Setup > Security > Named Credentials**
+- Make sure you can R/W files to your DBSecLab VM from the OEM Console by selecting the menu **Setup > Security > Named Credentials**.
 - Select *`OS_ORACLE_SSH`* named credential.
 - Click **Edit**.
         ![DMS](./images/dms-028.png "Add the formats entries types")